blue dumpster truck

 Since the majority of global waste is produced in the industrialized northern hemisphere, poorer nations are typically at the receiving end of the global waste trade.

-Waste is typically shipped from European and North American nations to countries in Asia, Africa, and South America.
+Waste is typically shipped from European and North American nations to countries in Asia, Africa and South America.
 China and Ghana are among the most frequent destinations for electronic waste — also known as “e-waste.”
 In China, scrap dealers regularly scavenge incoming shipments for products to recycle or resell, risking toxic exposure in the process.

 Proponents of the global waste trade have argued it allows poorer countries to improve their economic standing.
 Critics of the practice allege countries on the receiving end are at risk of toxic pollution.
 Nations with a high intake of foreign waste have experienced disproportionate levels of contamination and illness among local populations.